kasir-barati/graphql-js-ts/docs/intro.md

 >
 > Answers to some of questions that I yearned to know:
 >
-> - This is copied and pasted from GraphQL here, in fact this was a burning question for me that if I should stick to HTTP/S or should I use a different protocol.
+> - **GraphQL is transport-layer agnostic**: This is copied and pasted from GraphQL here, in fact this was a burning question for me that if I should stick to HTTP/S or should I use a different protocol.
 But in short we do not need to change our protocol.
 >
 > > ... the GraphQL specification doesn’t require the use of a particular transport protocol for requests ... it is common for HTTP to be used for stateless query and mutations operations.
 Long-lived, stateful subscription operations are often supported by WebSockets or server-sent events instead.
 > >